Marcel Lewis: Club career

 Prior to joining Cambridge United at under-9 level, Lewis played for local side Cambourne Rovers.
 In September 2016, Lewis joined Premier League side, Chelsea, earning his scholarship in 2018.
 Featuring regularly for the under-18 side, Lewis was promoted to the under-23s ahead of the 2020–21 campaign and went onto contribute five goals in 17 appearances, additionally scoring in their EFL Trophy group-stage tie with Bristol Rovers before leaving the club in July at the end of his contract.

 On 11 May 2021, it was announced that Lewis would leave Chelsea in favour for a move to Belgian side, Union SG on a three-year deal, with the option of a fourth year.
 On 21 September 2021, Lewis made his Union SG debut during their Belgian Cup fifth round tie with FC Lebbeke, playing the full 90 minutes in the 7–0 win.

 On 31 January 2022, Lewis joined EFL League One side Accrington Stanley on loan for the remainder of the 2021–22 season.

 On 1 September 2022, Lewis joined EFL Championship club Burnley on a two-year contract.

+On 1 September 2023, Lewis joined Scottish Premiership club Dundee on loan until January 2024.
+He returned to Burnley in January having not made a competitive appearance for Dundee, though he did participate in teammate Cammy Kerr's testimonial game.